muratk5n/thirdwave/en/README.md

 ---

 *Dune* wasn't cuck.
 In fact they reversed some damage done elsewhere;
-Oscar Isaac was cucked on Star Wars, they uncucked him.
+Oscar Isaac was cucked on Disney Star Wars, they uncucked him.
 Movie had freaking Thanos.
 Momoa, obviously.
 Great cast, and it was pretty balanced ..

 ---